-- In the short term, rainfall shocks increase psychological violence only. - Over a full agricultural year, excess rainfall reduces physical and severe violence. - But during the sowing season, rainfall and droughts increase violence: - Rainfall → physical violence - Drought → psychological violence
+- ▶ In the short term, rainfall shocks increase psychological violence only. - Over a full agricultural year, excess rainfall reduces physical and severe violence. - But during the sowing season, rainfall and droughts increase violence:

+- Drought $\rightarrow$ psychological violence

 - Child labor or - Animal ownership appear to mitigate these effects.